Vorlonhomeworld/BBCL/13 Get SLIME'd.md

 Just click on it and select install and it's installed within Emacs. *(Don't think you're done just yet - there's a bit more to do and we'll get to that in a second!)*

 **I**f you like using github better,you can certainly use github!
-On linux, as long as you have git, you can pull up your terminal of choice and create a directory where slime is going to go, in my case, it's a directory in my userspace called "slime".
+On linux, as long as you have the program git installed, you can pull up your terminal of choice and create a directory where slime is going to go, in my case, it's a directory in my userspace called "slime".
 Just enter in:
 **md slime** and hit enter.
 Once you've done that enter that directory *(cd slime)* and in that directory clone the github version of Slime by entering **git clone https://github.com/slime/slime.git**.
 That command causes the directory on github to copy itself to the directory you set aside for slime, in my example, the directory's called slime as well.